 1.29.
 Pricing rule

 A pricing rule is a logical expression set to determine the cost of a particular transaction in the system.
 To charge for use of your API, you will create pricing rules within plans to determine billing and levels of access.
-You can learn more in how to Provision Paid Plans.

 1.30.
 Rate limit or usage limit

 A rate limit is associated with a plan and is a logical expression which definies a threshold on usage by API Consumers of a particular method, endpoint or metric.